Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Experiments

-With real data pairs, we notice from \autoref{tab:roc_pr_tu} that QCCD is highly competitive in terms of AUC and accuracy, with only Slope achieving better overall results.
-Probably the relevant score for this the real dataset is AUC-PR due to the imbalance of the class labels, there are 74 pairs with ground truth $X \rightarrow Y$ and only $26$ $Y \rightarrow X$ causal directions.
-Moreover, the efficiency of our method is highlighted in the last row, where QCCD is able to go over the whole dataset in 13 minutes.
-As for other nonparametric methods, only IGCI is faster, Slope is twice as slow, RESIT 55 times, and the others could not go through the whole dataset and had to be averaged on subsamples due to slow execution.
+With real data pairs,~\autoref{tab:roc_pr_tu} shows that bQCD\footnote{Results are averaged over 30 repetitions to account for the effect of the jittering in the discrete pairs.} is highly competitive in terms of weighted accuracy, with only Slope achieving better overall results.
+However, note that Slope does well only on this dataset and performs poorly on synthetic benchmarks, while bQCD performs well under diverse setups.
+Additionally, we include accuracy decision-rate plot in~\autoref{fig:dec_rates}.
+Note that bQCD provides statistically significant results (i.e., compared to a coin flip) and is second out of the 6 best performing algorithms with respect to weighted accuracy.
+In \autoref{sec:add_res}, \autoref{fig:apx_roc}, we further provide accuracy decision rate plot and ROC curves with all baselines.
+Moreover, the efficiency of our method is highlighted in the last row of~\autoref{tab:roc_pr_tu}, where bQCD is able to go over the whole dataset in $\sim$ 7 minutes.
+As for other nonparametric methods, only IGCI and Sloppy are faster, Slope is twice as slow, RESIT 55 times, PNL 71 times, and the others required days to go through the whole dataset of had to be averaged on subsamples due to slow execution (GRAN).